jecki/DHParser/documentation_src/manuals/05_testing.rst

 process.
 Using test-driven-development encourages to try things a just start writing grammar-code without worrying too much whether you have thought of every detail before writing down the specification.
-You just start conding the grammar and worry about the details later as you add more and more test, many of which will undoubtedly fail on the first try, reminding you that some detail still is not correct.
+You just start coding the grammar and worry about the details later as you add more and more tests.

-In connections with the bottom-up and top-down development-strategies test-driven grammar-development allows for "rapid prototyping" of grammars.
-DHParsers ability to detect changes in the grammar-code and automatically recompile it before the parser is run the next time allows for short turn-around-times and will encourage you to try different alternatives and refactor the grammar often.
+In connection with the bottom-up and top-down development-strategies test-driven grammar-development allows for "rapid prototyping" of grammars.
+DHParser's ability to detect changes in the grammar-code and automatically recompile it before the parser is run allows for short turn-around-times and makes it easy to refactor the grammar frequently.
-And, yes, grammars can and should be refactored just like program-code as they grow.

-Test-driven grammar-development and rapid-prototyping and -refactoring of grammars is particularly useful when writing grammars for human-written documents in semi-formal notations such a bibliograhies or table-data which were originally intended to be read by humans and thus contain more variations, exceptions and mistakes than strictly defined formal languages.
+In Digital-Humanities-Test-scenarios, formal grammars are not only used for parsing strictly defined formal notations (e.g. LaTeX) but also for retro-digitalization or, rather, re-structuring of "semi-structured" human-written documents with a notation the rules of which are only verbally described, often somewhat vague and incomplete and in practice not always followed diligently.
+Examples are dictionaries (see `Zacherl 2022`_),
+(specialized) bibliographies and the like.
+In these application-cases, parser-development requires very many iterations and test-driven-grammar-development becomes an almost invaluable tool.
+(An alternative approach would be to use machine-learning to "read" this kind of data, e.g. `GROBID`_ for bibliographies.
+Your mileage may vary with either approach.
+It is also imaginable to employ machine learning to find formal grammars that match a large set of test-cases, but I am not aware of any particular examples.)

 Monitoring AST-creation